tidepool-org/development/cmd/README.md

 ```

 ### AWS
-In order to create and query AWS resources, you will need to provide access to your AWS credentials.
+In order to create and query AWS resources, you must provide access to your AWS credentials.
 We assume that you store those
 credentials in the standard place,
 ```
 ~/.aws/credentials